 How to get to Bukit Lawang

 Bukit Lawang is about 4 hours by car from Medan/Kuala Namu airport, and about 8 hours from Lake Toba.
-When you arrive in town, you will likely be a long walk from your hotel.
-Your hotel may offer to pick you up by motorbike, or to provide a porter.
-If not, there are porters meeting the car to assist with your luggage.
+When you arrive in town, you will likely be a long walk from your hotel -around half an hour from the taxi drop off to my hotel.

 Visit Sumatra – the beauty of Lake Toba